jvdi/xray-ui/README.md

 # Xray-UI

-> This script provided by [vaxilu](https://github.com/vaxilu) - v0.0.0 of this repo just translate to English of [x-ui v0.3.2](https://github.com/vaxilu/x-ui)
+> This script provided by [vaxilu](https://github.com/vaxilu) - v0.0.1 of this repo just translate to English of [x-ui v0.3.2](https://github.com/vaxilu/x-ui)
+> This project Translate Just for test (Thanks from Google translate)

 Xray web UI Panel - support user management system and multiprotocol proxy server